Ner0ls/HolyCrapForkIsBack/README.md

 * Mystic:  Hopoo Shader's class
 * borbo & orange_peel: Feedback and ideas
 * Risk of Rain 2 Modding Community: Love you guys, even if you kinda get pissed with my stupid questions <3
+* ImBonkers: Corrected a Spoon digging bug

 ## Changelog
+**1.0.6**

+- Fixed mod items so they can be scrapped

 **1.0.5**

 - Buffed Spork to make it inline with his non-void counterpart.
 Double the CDR!
 Halve the stacks!
 Yay!
 (5% CDR (+5% per stack) with 50 kills)